spencertipping/xh/xh.md

     accommodate alternative layouts; whitespace-independence is
     generally considered a virtue.

+    Does it suffice to use word lists by default and treat everything else as a way to parse external data?

-4.  [item:what-kind-of-bracket] It also isn’t obvious what kind of bracket should be used.
+5.  [item:what-kind-of-bracket] It also isn’t obvious what kind of bracket should be used.

+6.  [item:hard-to-type] A lot of commonly-used interpolation constructs involve shift-key contention while typing.

-5.  [item:no-expression-macros] There is no way to define expression-macros; e.g. `$0` to mean `$[$_ @/0]`.
+7.  [item:no-expression-macros] There is no way to define expression-macros; e.g. `$0` to mean `$[$_ @/0]`.

-6.  [item:ambiguous-eta-expansion] Calling a single-word anonymous
+8.  [item:ambiguous-eta-expansion] Calling a single-word anonymous
     function with no arguments causes arguments to be added spuriously.

-7.  [item:associative-retrieval] Associative list retrieval is a hack in that it doesn’t work across list levels.
+9.  [item:associative-retrieval] Associative list retrieval is a hack in that it doesn’t work across list levels.
 This probably gets back to [item:what-kind-of-list].